In 1884, an syndicate of businessmen leased a picnic ground on the south side of Grand Street (now Grand Avenue), Maspeth, immediately

 stands were moved back 100 feet, and enlarged to seat 2,500.
 Ladies were admitted free to baseball games,

-Racing and alcohol kept the place in business, though, for a while.
+Racing and alcohol kept the place in business, for a while.
 When horse racing there

-ended, the track was used for a while by the Queens County Athletic Association instead.
+ended, the track was used for a time by the Queens County Athletic Association instead.

 The name of the park changed from Feldman's Atlantic Park to Feldman's Queens County Grounds at some